Institutional Grants and Scholarships

 Merit and Financial Need Based Scholarships

-Montgomery College Foundation Scholarships – The Montgomery College Foundation offers more than 300 Foundation scholarship opportunities, generously provided by businesses, organizations, and individuals.
+Montgomery College Foundation Scholarships – The Montgomery College Foundation offers more than 400 Foundation scholarship opportunities, generously provided by businesses, organizations, and individuals.
 Scholarships are available for students who are in good academic standing and have financial need.
-Applicants should have at least a 2.5 GPA or higher, enroll for six credits and be a U.S. citizen or an eligible non-citizen.
-The amount of the scholarships ranges from $250 to $2,500 per semester or academic year.
-There are two deadlines: July 31 for the fall semester and December 31 for the spring semester.
+There are two deadlines: June 30 for the fall semester and January 1 for spring semester.

 Admitted students can apply for all MC Foundation scholarships by completing one online application through AcademicWorks.
 This online tool automatically matches you up with relevant scholarships.
 Go to the online application and use your MyMC login to begin the process.

 Board of Trustees Student Tuition Grants – The College’s Board of Trustees established a tuition grant program to assist students with financial need, particularly those who qualify for little or no federal grant money.
-Students must maintain at least a 2.0 cumulative grade point average to continue receiving this grant.
+Students must maintain satisfactory academic progress to continue receiving the grant.
 Applicants must follow the steps for applying for financial aid, must demonstrate academic potential, and must have financial need as defined by the college.

 Montgomery College Alumni Scholarships – Every year, the Alumni Association awards scholarships to sons and daughters of MC alumni.